 A nice woman took our photo with the Atlantic in the background.
 As you can see, we were happy!

-When we reached Wallis Sands State Beach, our final destination, we were greeted by cheers and applause from friends and families of several riders who had not yet arrived, including my own brother Jeff, his wife Barb, and their son Andy.
+When we reached Wallis Sands State Beach, our final destination, we were greeted with cheers and applause from friends and families of several riders who had not yet arrived, including my own brother Jeff, his wife Barb, and their son Andy.
 Jeff had made a great poster using images from my website, and he and Andy held it up as we approached.
 I was so happy to be there and touched by their thoughtfulness that tears welled up in my eyes.

 Andy, Barb, me, and Jeff with the poster Jeff made.
 The text on the left summarizes the ride (50 days; 3,695 miles) and the fundraiser ($13,700+).
 The total funds raised will still grow, I hope, because it doesn’t include all of the per-mile pledges or donations that came in or might come in late.